At Charles Sturt we recognise that family members may need assistance with settling into life in Australia.

-The International Student Liaison Officers can provide information on a range of community services and facilities such as: child care, play groups, schools, health services, community groups and English classes.
+Our International Student Officers can provide information on a range of community services and facilities such as: child care, play groups, schools, health services, community groups and English classes.

-Most student visas allow you to bring your family members to Australia as your dependants.
+Most student visas allow you to bring your family members to Australia as your dependents.

 You will have to prove you can support them financially.
 The cost of supporting a family in Australia is very high.
 Please consider and discuss these issues with your family.